It's one of the most pressing questions facing the Bulls' rebuild at present: What in the world happened to Lauri Markkanen?

 But that's not intended as to belittle Markkanen completely.
 Wennington, like many in the Bulls' organization and fanbase, believes things can turn back around.

 "Can it get better?
 Yes it can.
 Do I want it to get better for Lauri?
 Yes I do," Wennington continued.
 "Lauri is a multi-faceted player that, as a 7-footer, can shoot 3s, and can put the ball on the floor and handle the basketball well for a 7-footer and can get to the rim."

 So, how should the Bulls go about extracting Markkanen's maximum potential?
 Wennington drew on his experience with the Phil Jackson-era Bulls — an experience in which he earned three rings during the Bulls' second three-peat — to offer something of a solution.

 "I like to use the analogy of me because I know me the best and I like talking about me more than anyone else," Wennington joked.
 "When I came to the Bulls, the triangle offense was run out of the center spot with Bill Cartwright as a center, or as a low-post passer.
 Phil Jackson integrated me into the triangle offense by using my jump-shooting ability.
 He tweaked the offense a little bit and made me run some screen-and-rolls from the outside and fade and pop a little bit, where he could take advantage of me hitting jump shots and spreading the floor a little bit."

 Is Wennington suggesting the 2020-21 Bulls implement the triangle to assuage their offensive woes?
 Of course not.
-But with a bit of intentional gameplanning suited towards Markkanen's strengths, a dash better injury luck and a healthy dose of contract-year assertiveness, Markkanen could just be on his way to a bounceback in year four.
+But with a bit of intentional gameplanning suited towards Markkanen's strengths, a dash better injury luck and a healthy dose of contract-year assertiveness, Markkanen could just be on his way to a bounceback in Year 4.